sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 </center>

 Pipelines need orchestration so that the components are executed in the correct order.
-In the Hidden Technical Debt in Machine Learning paper, the authors found that one of the reasons for the failure of ML projects is the brittle and often not-portable scripts that glue the different components of an ML workflow.
+In the Hidden Technical Debt in Machine Learning paper, the authors found that one of the reasons for the failure of ML projects is the brittle and often not-portable scripts that glue the different components of a ML workflow.
 This is mitigated by ML Pipelines that abstract the glue code and manage the orchestration in a standardized way.

 Pipeline tools manage the flow of tasks through a directed graph representation of the task dependencies (Figure 8.3).
 Directed graphs ensure that task dependencies are honored.
 They are acyclic (no cycles) so that the orchestration is not going back to a previously completed task, and are directed such that the execution flows in one direction.